The Missing Years

 Posted on 30th July 2022 at 10:41

 It is a curiosity of late, how the pandemic years are being referred to by some as ‘the missing years.’
 It is as if life disappeared, a bit like the five year ‘blip’ in Marvel's Infinity War or at the very least, was suspended in some way.
 True, much of life as we knew it did get put on hold and if you look at the demise of businesses, that became permanent for those involved.
+There was tremendous gief at the loss of loved ones and not being able assist mourning with customary rituals, so grieving may have been suspended.
 For the most part, people found some positivity or advantage in the suspension of life as we knew it, not least to take stock of where their life was at.
 I have already talked about various aspects of the pandemic over six other blog articles.
 We are also seeing an extension of some of the efficiencies and better work life balance discoveries of that time.
 So what is it that people mean by 'the missing years'?

 I guess it depends on what constitutes as living for an individual.
-Amongst those I have heard expressing it, have been those stuck in relationships that had run aground long before the pandemic lockdowns but the couple had not got around to admitting and had stuck, living in the same home.
+Amongst those I have heard expressing it, have been those stuck in relationships that had run aground long before the pandemic lockdowns but the couple had not got around to acknowleding and were then stuck, living in the same home.
 I have also heard it expressed by those whose work life pretty much evaporated during this time.
 If your whole life revolves around that work, then its sudden disappearance can leave you in a numbing shock.
-And there are those words; shock; numbing.
+And there are those words: shock; numbing.
 Typical trauma responses.
-I have had to remind all clients, even those not referring to ‘missing years,’ that we have lived through a collective trauma and like all trauma, it can hit off previous, unresolved trauma.
+I am reminding clients that we have lived through a collective trauma and like all trauma, it can hit off previous, unresolved trauma.
 It’s as though everyone just wants to skip over and ignore, not just the ‘missing years’ referees.
-Many are very much present with what has happened; “it’s great to be able to hug again” is a common expression of gratitude for that possibility being restored, highlighting the importance of physical connection.
+Many are very much present with what has happened; “it’s great to be able to hug again” is a frequent expression of gratitude for that choice being restored, highlighting the importance of physical connection.
 The disconnect of not being in the physical presence of the other.
-Technology was a godsend in keeping in touch and providing a platform through which businesses could continue but “it’s no substitute” all seem to agree.
+Technology was a godsend in keeping in touch and providing a platform through which businesses could continue but “it’s no substitute” most people seem to agree.

 Inherent in the ‘missing’ is the sense of those years being somewhere else, that they may return and we can fill them with normality so that the pandemic did not really exist.
 The defence of denial.
-But it is also a mourning of the lives not lived, at least not in the desired sense.
+It may also be mourning of the lives not lived, at least not in the desired sense.
 The opportunities missed through isolation.
 But as Adams asks: